Godlander/objmc/README.md

 either edit the script with your inputs, or run `python convert.py` with correct arguments in command line to generate the model and texture outputs that go in a resourcepack.

-running the script without any arguments will open a GUI with slightly more limited options.
+running the script without any arguments will open a gui with slightly more limited options.

 ![image](https://user-images.githubusercontent.com/16228717/163738212-69f9a31a-0f09-439b-8f99-4b021e356cbd.png)